-This vegan tahini kale salad is light and fresh, full of flavour and so healthy too!
-Enjoy your greens with sweet apple, crunchy seeds and creamy tahini for a tasty lunch or side dish.
+This vegan tahini kale salad is light and fresh, full of flavor and so easy to make too!
+Enjoy your greens with sweet apple, crunchy seeds and creamy tahini dressing for a tasty lunch or side dish.

 Love kale salads?
 Check out my kale wild rice salad for another lunch idea!